What To Bring On The Tour

-All that is needed is appropriate clothing and footwear and a camera and sunglasses if you choose.
+All that is needed is appropriate clothing and closed toed shoes and a camera and sunglasses if you choose.
 Smaller cameras are recommended but we are able to work with larger cameras as well, within reason.
 Everything else should be left behind.
 Storage is provided upon check-in for small personal belongings.
 Larger belongings should be left in your vehicle.
 Anything lost on the tour cannot be retrieved.

 Recommended Winter Clothing List